Don't Generate, Discriminate: A Proposal for Grounding Language Models to Real-World Environments: Experimental Setup

-\textbf{RnG-KBQA}~\cite{ye-etal-2022-rng} first uses BERT to rank a set of enumerated candidate programs (up to a limited complexity), and then uses T5 to edit the top programs into more complex programs.

-\textbf{UnifiedSKG}~\cite{xie2022unifiedskg} also retrieves a subgraph from the KB as input to T5.
-The setting of UnifiedSKG is different from other baselines.
-It assumes the gold schema items are always included in the retrieved subgraph and restricts the number of negative schema items in the subgraph (\ie, at most 20 schema items for \GrailQ).
-It is thus a less fair comparison for other methods, but we include it anyway because it is a representative way of autoregressive plan generation using a large LM.

-There is no constrained decoding for the last three baseline methods, and thus neither grammaticality nor faithfulness can be guaranteed.
-These methods rely on labeled training data to learn how to produce valid programs; their sample efficiency suffers as a result (\S\ref{sec:sample_efficiency}).
-A summary of the baselines can be found in~\autoref{table:baselines}.
-Compared with the baselines, \OurMethod requires no extra parameter, no modification to the LM, and no need to combine multiple LMs (for retrieval/encoding/decoding). \OurMethod also provides unprecedented uniformity and flexibility of using LMs, and one can easily plug LMs of different nature, \eg, encoder-only, encoder-decoder, or decoder-only, into our framework and they work in a plug-and-play fashion.
+We mainly compare \OurMethod with state-of-the-art baselines that use LMs as a generative model, including ArcaneQA~\cite{gu-su-2022-arcaneqa}, TIARA~\cite{shu2022tiara}, DecAF~\cite{yu2022decaf}, and RnG-KBQA~\cite{ye-etal-2022-rng}.
+Constrained decoding (\ie, ArcaneQA and TIARA) and input augmentation (\ie, TIARA, DecAF) are used to enhance plan generation.
+Also, the last three models use a combination of language models to do different jobs (\ie, retrieval/ranking/decoding).
+In addition, we also compare with UnifiedSKG~\cite{xie2022unifiedskg}.
+UnifiedSKG assumes a set of schema items are provided as input, where the gold schema items are always included and the number of negative schema items is restricted to 20 for \GrailQ.
+It is thus a less fair comparison for other methods, but we include it anyway because it is a representative way of autoregressive plan generation using a large LM. \nop{There is no constrained decoding for the last three baseline methods, and thus neither grammaticality nor faithfulness can be guaranteed.
+These methods rely on labeled training data to learn how to produce valid programs; their sample efficiency suffers as a result (\S\ref{sec:sample_efficiency}).} Compared with the baselines, \OurMethod requires no extra parameter, no modification to the LM, and no need to combine multiple LMs. \OurMethod provides unprecedented uniformity of using LMs of different nature.
+More details on baselines can be found in~\autoref{appendix:baselines}.